-A) This side of the card defines standard drink measurements for beer, wine, and liquor, as well as marking these servings on the plastic cups typically found in college settings.
-In addition, it features the key signs of alcohol overdose as well as tips to successfully maintain a lower blood alcohol concentration while drinking.
+The front side of the card defines standard drink measurements for beer, wine, and liquor, as well as provides a standard drink equivalency chart.
+In addition, it features the PUBS symptoms of alcohol overdose as well as tips to successfully maintain a lower blood alcohol concentration while drinking.

 Citations for Student-Athlete BAC Card

 Student-Athlete social norms data and effects of alcohol on athletic performance:

 - 2013 NCAA National Study of Substance Use Habits of College Student-Athletes.